 Spinal dura mater

 The spinal dura mater is a fibrous, non-adherent, tough layer surrounding the spinal cord.
+Unlike the intracranial dura mater, it only has a single layer which is continuous with the inner (meningeal) layer of the intracranial dura at the foramen magnum.
 It is separated from the wall of the vertebral canal by the epidural space.
 This space contains loose areolar tissue and a network of internal vertebral venous plexuses.
 The subdural space separates the spinal dura mater from the arachnoid mater.
 Both membranes are in direct contact with each other, apart from a small amount of fluid which lubricates the opposing surfaces 1.

 The spinal dura mater is attached to the circumferential base of the foramen magnum and also to the second and third cervical vertebra.
 It extends to the level of S3 2.
 Distal to this, it blends in with the periosteum to form a thin layer surrounding the filum terminale.
 It is anchored firmly to the posterior base of the coccyx via the periosteum.

-The spinal dura mater consists of longitudinally oriented fibrous and elastic bands, running parallel to each other 1.
+The spinal dura mater consists of parallel longitudinally oriented fibrous and elastic bands 1.
 Internally it is covered by mesothelium and supplied by few blood vessels.

 The blood supply to the spinal dura mater is primarily derived from the anterior and posterior radicular arteries as they anastamose with one anterior and two posterior spinal arteries1.
 The segmental arteries themselves originate from a variety of sources depending on which level they supply (see spinal cord blood supply).